brimdata/zed/k8s/README.md

 ```
 Notice that it is really slow now because it is running in resource-constrained local Kind cluster! :-)

+We can also query http-space-2 with Brim, since it will connect to the same port-forward for zqd.

 ## Adding Observability